BillyA287/pol-test/README.md

 - Broadcasts results to connected WebSocket clients.
 - Handles errors gracefully and provides detailed logs.
 - Designed for real-time monitoring of endpoint statuses.
+- Includes unit tests for the custom hooks.
+- Future plans to add integration tests for end-to-end functionality.

 ---